Many crave mac and cheese, others their grandfather's pot pie, and others still their mother’s tortilla soup.

 as needed, plus more for garnish

-plus more for garnsish
+plus more for garnish

 quartered and thinly sliced

-Mix in the flour, about 1/2 cup at a time, until soft dough forms.
+Mix in the flour, about 1/2 cup at a time, until a soft dough forms.
 Taste and add additional salt, as needed.
-You've added enough flour when you touch the back of the dough and it is damp but not sticking to your hand.
+You've added enough flour when you touch the back of the dough, and it is damp but not sticking to your hand.

 Rolling between palms and floured work surface, form each piece into a rope (about 1/2 inch in diameter), sprinkling with flour as needed if sticky.
-However, don't add too much additional flour, as too much will make for heavy gnocchi.)
+(However, don't add too much additional flour, as too much will make for heavy gnocchi.)

 Gnocchi can be made formed up to 1 month ahead - stored frozen in an airtight container.

-Using a slotted spoon or spider, transfer gnocchi to a clean rimmed baking sheet.
-Reserve 2/3 cups of pasta cooking water and drain the rest.
+Using a slotted spoon, transfer gnocchi to a clean rimmed baking sheet—reserve 2/3 cups of the pasta cooking water and drain the remaining water.